c Rhuthun / Ruthin: Debit & Credit

 And Rhuthun is still a wonderful place in which to live.
 We have plenty in our favour.
 Cheaper housing than across the English boarder.
 A centre for the applied crafts that’s bringing in visitors.
 A unique heritage other small towns envy.
 A high quality of life, relatively little crime and few social problems.

 I compare Rhuthun to the city in England from which I have just returned.
 “Grim” is the word I would use to describe the immediate outlook for this once affluent English centre.
-Rhuthun may still faces difficulties but it isn’t “grim”.
+Rhuthun may still face difficulties but it isn’t “grim”.
 Small town Wales seems a safer bet at the moment.
 We still have something that differentiates us and long my we hold on to it.

-3 Comments:
+3 Comments